 Core values that shape Vietnam business culture

-Long-standing social values shape Vietnam’s business culture.
+Vietnam business culture is rooted in long-standing social values.
 These values shape authority, trust, and cooperation in daily business.
 Understanding them helps foreign companies read behavior and decisions more accurately.

 Confucianism shapes business mindsets in Vietnam